 Signs of a Trauma Disorder

 While trauma affects everyone in different ways, the signs and symptoms of trauma disorders are often similar among adults.
 Some of the most common signs of trauma disorders are intrusions (recurrent memories, flashbacks, or nightmares), and negativity, whether it’s an outwardly negative mood, depression, pessimism, or internal negative thoughts, such as hopelessness and a lack of self-esteem.

-Other signs of a trauma disorder include:
+Other trauma symptoms include:

 - Intense responses to stress

 - Concentration issues